MWN Walking East Yorkshire – 14th September

 Living in Beverley and interested in taking part?

-Residents can open their garden gates to showcase their horticultural havens to fellow enthusiasts and be a part of a community fundraising event.
+Residents can open their garden gates to showcase their havens to fellow enthusiasts and be a part of a community fundraising event.
 Participants can help sell programmes and raffle tickets to support Dove House Hospice whilst joining in with some fundraising fun by selling their own cakes, plant sales or even their own entertainment.

-Those who would like to get involved in this year’s Beverley Open Gardens can contact tiffany.brodie@dovehouse.org.uk or call on 01482 785743.
+If you would like to get involved in this year’s Beverley Open Gardens can contact tiffany.brodie@dovehouse.org.uk or call on 01482 785743.

 Interested gardeners should contact Tiffany by the 17th of May 2025 to secure their place.